arogozhnikov/arogozhnikov.github.io/_remarks/2025-12-21-typography-experiments.md

 (it is more complicated, one "glyph" may contain 3 or 4 letters, and old writing in South Korea is not *completely* eliminated, but that's still by far the most systematic writing system).

-All of this made me thinking: is there an easy way to make our writing better?
+All of this made me think: is there an easy way to make our writing better?

 I don't have plans to change the way others write stuff, but if I can come up with a better way to read texts myself, that could be something valuable.

-**Monospace?** Consider idea of same-size letters, is there a problem with just using monospace fonts?
+**Monospace?** Consider the idea of same-size letters: is there a problem with just using monospace fonts?
-I use them all the time for coding and rarely for writing, but for reading literature text they seem like wrong choice because of all problems with kerning and uneven visual density.
+I use them all the time for coding and rarely for writing, but for reading literary text they seem like a wrong choice because of all the problems with kerning and uneven visual density.
 In Russian, specifically, those would be several wide letters: Ж, Ш, Щ. In English, there are M, W (and "I" is too narrow).
-As a solution, wide letters can be rotated 90 degrees to fit same "portrait-like" shape.
+As a solution, wide letters can be rotated 90 degrees to fit the same "portrait-like" shape.

-And after briefly evaluating [Martian Mono](https://github.com/evilmartians/mono) (latin + cyrillic), I found that rendering of monospace fonts actually handles well even tough cases.
+And after briefly evaluating [Martian Mono](https://github.com/evilmartians/mono) (latin + cyrillic), I found that the rendering of monospace fonts actually handles even tough cases well.

 I've tried reading some sci-fi texts in mono and didn't feel any discomfort.
 When testing several book reader apps, I couldn't choose any monospace font.
 Oh the irony!
-Some blogs I'm reading (targeted for coders) use monospace fonts, and my eyes like this.
+Some blogs I'm reading (targeted at coders) use monospace fonts, and my eyes like this.

 There should be some research to confirm I'm wrong...
-ChatGPT insisted on superiority of proportional fonts but could not find any non-ancient paper to confirm this.
+ChatGPT insisted on the superiority of proportional fonts but could not find any non-ancient paper to confirm this.
-Not-so-aged research (2010 and later) does not detect difference in *reading speed* for *small* sentences.
+Not-so-aged research (2010 and later) does not detect a difference in *reading speed* for *small* sentences.

 Undoubtedly, there *were* strong reasons to prefer proportional fonts 50 years ago.
-But today, I work with monospaced text a lot, and outcomes of same tests for me are likely different.
+But today, I work with monospaced text a lot, and outcomes of the same tests for me are likely different.
-This research worth revisiting instead of blindly relying on results from ~1930.
+This research is worth revisiting instead of blindly relying on results from ~1930.

 <!-- With modern fonts, not old typewriter systems. -->